Frequently Asked Questions

 - I already have a digger, jack hammer and other power tools.
 Why do I need a Slammer?
 The Slammer lives in the work truck or tool shed.
 Most Slammer owners find it quicker to grab a Slammer to do a job than having to find power for electric tools, compressed air for pneumatic tools, or petrol for gas powered tools.
 It also costs one quarter of the price of power tools .
 Quality steel, simplicity of design, durability and minimum maintenance make it convenient for all sorts of jobs.

 - My Slammer was quiet, it is now getting louder and louder.
 It also got jammed when working in the rain.
-The Slammer has a wool baffle (“baaaffle”) to reduce shock and noise.
+The Slammer has a wool baffle to reduce shock and noise.
 This needs to be replaced with use.
 My 8 year old Slammer has been through 40 to 50 of them over the years with daily use.
 The jamming happens when the wool gets wet.
 I use a length of number 8 wire of fencing wire to get the old wet wool out, then replace it with a fresh new baffle.
 Sometimes you can flip the female part of the Slammer upside down drop it onto a wood block and pieces of old wool will drop out.
 It is a good idea to store the Slammer in two pieces with the female end upside-down.
 This will prevent moisture build up.
 Dimensions of the wool baffle are 3cm by 27cm and are 100% wool.
 Do not use rubber or synthetics as they will heat up and jam.
-New Slammers come with Rubber lips that can prevent moisture build up.
+Slammer tools come with a rubber sleeve that can prevent moisture build up.

 - How do I keep my Slammer sharp?
 I use a grinder with a metal grinding disk for sharpening the blade and a file for sharpening it in the field.
 If you are using the tool for plant roots, keep the blade sharp at an acute angle.
 If you are using the tool on rock and concrete keep the blade at a broader angle.
-Keep the rubber tyre packaging to protect the blade (and to protect things from the blade.)

 - I bent my Slammer, what do I do?
 The Slammer will bend along the pipe when pulling out the bar to extend the leverage when using it as a pry bar.
 The Slammer has to be pulled out, flipped over and apply force in the opposite direction to bend it straight.
 I have a bent my Slammer tool hundreds of times, then straightened it with the opposite force.
 Usually I have more roots to cut before trying to pry again and in extreme cases I still use a solid pry bar but 90% of the time it is not necessary.